 This will not only reinforce the SC's commitment to sustainability by reducing carbon emissions, but also make a significant contribution to Qatar National Vision 2030's environmental growth objectives.
-It is one more way that the SC and its partners will make the 2022 FIFA World Cup™ the greenest football tournament ever held.
+It is one more way that the SC and its partners will make the FIFA World Cup 2022™ the greenest football tournament ever held.

 Surrounded by the glistening waters of the Gulf on three sides, Qatar has always been a seafaring nation, with a long history in pearl diving and seaborne trading.

-Expanding on this rich history, water taxis will offer football fans a novel and scenic way to get around during the 2022 FIFA World Cup™.
+Expanding on this rich history, water taxis will offer football fans a novel and scenic way to get around during the FIFA World Cup 2022™.
 The system will be fully integrated with land-based transport systems, giving fans a seamless journey wherever they go.